When can I study abroad?

 - If you wish to speak to a member of the MIC International Office about your Erasmus + and non-EU study abroad options, please email International@mic.ul.ie to make an appointment or you can email us your questions.

-- The application deadline for current 2021/2022 2nd year students is by 4.00pm Friday 14th January 2022 and we will not accept late applications due to tight timelines.
+- The application deadline for current 2022/2023 2nd year students is 4pm Friday 13 January 2023 and we will not accept late applications due to tight timelines.
 It is each student’s responsibility to be aware of the requirements of their particular course and know if an off campus study placement is a compulsory or optional component of their programme.

 - Please note that a minimum QCA is required to be considered for nomination to an Erasmus + or non-EU Study Abroad exchange placement.
 Your 2nd year Autumn QCA is used in this determination.
 B.Ed students require a minimum 2.8 QCA and BA students require a minimum 2.6 QCA.
 Please contact the International Office if you require clarification on this requirement.

-- Notification of where the International Office intends to nominate you will be provided to you in mid to late February 2022.
-Once you receive this notification, you will then have 5 working days to confirm you wish to be nominated to the location.
+- Notification of where the International Office intends to nominate you will be provided to you in mid to late February 2023.
+Once you receive this notification, you will then have 5 working days to confirm your wish to be nominated to the location.

-- The application process for students going in Autumn 2022 then runs from March to July 2022 as all partner universities have different deadlines and documentation requests.
-The application process for students going in Spring 2023 will then start formally from October to early December 2022.
+- The partner university application process for students going abroad in Autumn 2023 then runs from March to July 2023 (as all universities have different deadlines and documentation requests).
+The partner application process for students going in Spring 2024 will run from October to early December 2023.

 - Visa appointments with the Embassies of the relevant non-EU countries are the responsibility of the applicant student.
 The booking of flights and accommodation are also the responsibility of the applicant student for all countries.